Can I charge my electric car without a dedicated home charger?

 If they haven’t invested in electric vehicle chargers, maybe ask them if there are any plans in the works?
 After all, there is the Workplace Charging Scheme that reduces the purchase and installation cost of electric vehicle charging points for the workplace by 75%, up to £350 (including VAT) per socket, with a maximum of 40 grants available.
 It is even expanding this year to include small accommodation businesses.

 Some of the main benefits of investing in EV chargers for your business include future-proofing your business and making your workplace more attractive to both customers and employees.
-To read more about the benefits of electric vehicle chargers for your business, please click here.

 Unfortunately, you will have to stick to the public charging points if you work from home.